bigtimebuddy/pixi-svg/README.md

 ## Supported Features

-Only supports a subset of SVG's feature.
-Current this includes:
+Only supports a subset of SVG's features.
+Currently, this includes:
 - SVG Elements:
   - `<path>`
   - `<circle>`